PaulSchmidtGit/Heritability/Alternative Heritability Measures/README.md

 # Alternative Estimation Methods for H² on Entry-Mean Basis
-There are several alternative estimation methods for (broad-sense) heritability on an entry-mean basis.
+There are several alternative estimation methods for broad-sense and narrow-sense heritability on an entry-mean basis.
 Please see our paper for more information:

 > P. Schmidt, J. Hartung, J. Rath and H.-P. Piepho.
 2018.
 Estimating broad-sense heritability with unbalanced data from agricultural cultivar trials.
 Crop Science **forthcoming**